stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

   But the prospect was not without romantic appeal, and Yalden was young and consequently unwise.
-He knew, among other things, that there was always the hope of rescuing some feminine victim of the monster&rsquo;s famed and surprising erotic taste.
+He knew, among other things, that there was always the hope of rescuing some feminine victim of the monster's famed and surprising erotic taste.
 Of the true aspect of Anathas none could be certain; tales of a widely opposite nature being commonly circulated.
 Many vowed it had been seen from afar in the form of a giant black shadow peculiarly repugnant to human taste, while others alleged it was a mound of gelatinous substance that oozed hatefully in the